 The Operating Company competes for investments with other BDCs and investment funds (including private equity and hedge funds), as well as traditional financial services companies such as commercial banks and other sources of funding.
 Many of its competitors are substantially larger and have considerably greater financial, technical and marketing resources than it does.
 For example, some competitors may have a lower cost of capital and access to funding sources that are not available to the Operating Company.
 In addition, some of the Operating Company's competitors may have higher risk tolerances or different risk assessments than the Operating Company has.
-Furthermore, many of the Operating Company's competitors have greater experience operating under, or are not subject to, the regulatory restrictions that the 1940 Act imposes on the Companies as BDCs or the source-of-income, asset diversification and distribution requirements that NMFC and AIV Holdings must satisfy to obtain and maintain their RIC status.
-These characteristics could allow the Operating Company is able to do.
+Furthermore, many of the

+Operating Company's competitors have greater experience operating under, or are not subject to, the regulatory restrictions that the 1940 Act imposes on the Companies as BDCs or the source-of-income, asset diversification and distribution requirements that NMFC and AIV Holdings must satisfy to maintain their RIC status.
+These characteristics could allow the Operating Company's competitors to consider a wider variety of investments, establish more relationships and offer better pricing and more flexible structuring than the Operating Company is able to do.
 There are a number of new BDCs that have recently completed their initial public offerings or that have filed registration statements with the Securities and Exchange Commission, which could create increased competition for investment opportunities.

 The Operating Company may lose investment opportunities if it does not match its competitors' pricing, terms and structure.
 With respect to the investments the Operating Company makes, it does not seek to compete based primarily on the interest rates it may offer, and we believe that some of the Operating Company's competitors may make loans with interest rates that may be lower than the rates it offers.
 In the secondary market for acquiring existing loans, we expect the Operating Company to compete generally on the basis of pricing terms.
 If the Operating Company matches its competitors' pricing, terms and structure, it may experience decreased net interest income, lower yields and increased risk of credit loss.
 If the Operating Company is forced to match its competitors' pricing, terms and structure, it may not be able to achieve acceptable returns on its investments or may bear substantial risk of capital loss.
 Part of the Operating Company's competitive advantage stems from the fact that we believe the market for middle-market lending is underserved by traditional bank lenders and other financial sources.
 A significant increase in the number and/or the size of the Operating Company's competitors in this target market could force it to accept less attractive investment terms.
 The Operating Company may also compete for investment opportunities with accounts managed by the Investment Adviser or its affiliates.
 Although the Investment Adviser allocates opportunities in accordance with its policies and procedures, allocations to such other accounts reduces the amount and frequency of opportunities available to the Operating Company and may not be in the best interests of the Operating Company and, consequently, NMFC's and AIV Holdings' stockholders.
 Moreover, the performance of investment opportunities is not known at the time of allocation.
 If the Operating Company is not able to compete effectively, its business, financial condition and results of operations of NMFC and AIV Holdings.
-Because of this competition, there can be no assurance that the Operating Company will be able to identify and take advantage of attractive investment opportunities that it identifies or that it will be able to fully invest its available capital.
+Because of this competitio